 Pump Filters/Purifiers

-Pump filters are a great option for small groups (1 to 4 people), and especially when you need to pull water from shallow pools.
+Pump filters are a great option for small groups (one to four people), and especially when you need to pull water from shallow pools.
 Using simple mechanics (and some elbow grease), a pump siphons water from the source, through a hose and filter, and out another hose into a clean receptacle.
 But while they have long been a popular option for backcountry filtration, pump filters recently have been outpaced by other styles.
 They’re among the heaviest systems, take more time and effort than most methods, and cleaning the cartridges isn’t as easy as a simple backflush (as with most inline and straw filters).
 That said, for those who enjoy the process of camp chores and don’t mind a little gear maintenance, we certainly understand the appeal.

 Squeeze Filters